 Many parents of public school children take it as an article of faith that their involvement in public education is a good thing.
 The assumption is that not only will getting involved have a positive impact on our own children, but it will be beneficial for the school in general.
 But when it comes to the public school system, it turns out that idea isn’t as simple as you might think.

 Professors Keith Robinson and Angel L. Harris, authors of The Broken Compass: Parental Involvement With Children’s Education, suggest that involvement as parents generally understand it — helping with homework, attending PTA meetings, volunteering in the classroom, regular communication with teachers — do not have a universally positive correlation with improved academic outcomes for their kids.
-In fact, according to Robinson and Harris’s meta-analysis of longitudinal studies, in many cases more parental involvement is associated with lower student performance.
+In fact, according to Robinson and Harris’s meta-analysis of longitudinal studies, in many cases, more parental involvement is associated with lower student performance.

 Robinson and Harris conclude that it’s unproductive for schools to assume their students’ parents should be more involved.
-They’re particularly concerned with federal programs like No Child Left Behind and Race To The Top, which mandate schools increase parental involvement.
+They’re particularly concerned with federal programs like No Child Left Behind and Race to the Top, which mandate that schools increase parental involvement.
 Rather, they suggest that “schools should move away from giving the blanket message to parents that they need to be more involved and begin to focus instead on helping parents find specific, creative ways to communicate the value of schooling, tailored to a child’s age.”

 That’s a pretty low bar and doesn’t leave more ambitious parents much to work with.
 More importantly, is it even the right idea?